DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-both men and women.[^17_Lindsay_10] Some male profiles emphasized certain masculine qualities that were less traditional; presenting a new more polished modern man who was in touch with certain aspects of his own femininity.[^17_Lindsay_10] Yet, the men’s profiles did not abandon all tradition and certain qualities, especially work and the ability to provide, were highlighted in the virtual self.
-Women’s profiles that were analyzed also performed gender scripts to a degree; certain profiles mentioned sexuality but in an illusive way, in contrast the male profiles more explicitly talked about sex.
+both men and women.[^17_Lindsay_10] Some male profiles emphasized certain masculine qualities that were less traditional; presenting a new more polished modern man who was in touch with certain aspects of his own femininity.[^17_Lindsay_10] Yet, the men's profiles did not abandon all tradition and certain qualities, especially work and the ability to provide, were highlighted in the virtual self.
+Women's profiles that were analyzed also performed gender scripts to a degree; certain profiles mentioned sexuality but in an illusive way, in contrast the male profiles more explicitly talked about sex.
 Women online who were older than 40, and